- Is my case suitable for .eu ADR?

 During a pending ADR dispute the disputed domain names are blocked, i.e. cannot be transferred to anyone else.

 Yes, you can find this information on our website in the upper menu under “Resources / Disputed Domain Names”.
 Type the domain name of interest in the space provided and click “Enter”.
 You will receive information whether the domain name was ever disputed with the Czech Arbitration Court and the time of filing of the dispute.
+This research tool enables you to look up only domain names (both .eu and generic domain names) regarding which a proceeding was commenced before the Czech Arbitration Court.

 The single panelist is chosen by the Czech Arbitration Court from its list of panelists.
 In a case of three-member panel, both parties submit a list of three candidates for one member of the panel.
 Czech Arbitration Court then appoints one panelist from the list submitted by the complainant and one panelist from the list submitted by the respondent (provided that it is possible), and the third, presiding panelist, from its list of panelists.